jgm/pandoc/INSTALL.md

 Note: On unsupported versions of macOS (more than three releases old), Homebrew installs from source, which takes additional time and disk space for the `ghc` compiler and dependent Haskell libraries.

+You can also install pandoc using [MacPorts]:

+    port install pandoc

 Or, you can install Pandoc using [Conda forge].